-Everyday, over two billion emails are sent around the globe; the majority of which are sent free of charge.
+Every day, over three hundred billion emails are sent around the globe; the majority of which are sent free of charge.
 The quality and quantity of features offered by free email providers is forever improving – ever increasing amounts of storage space, greater levels of security, and more modern user interfaces are all being made available free of charge.
-But the list of possible providers is long and in...
+But the list of possible providers is long...

 Not everyone requires a Gmail email accounts when they sign up for a Google account.
 If you don’t use it, you can simply remove it from your Google account.
 You can still continue to use other Google services as before.
 However, you should keep a few things in mind before deleting Gmail.
 If you have never used the email service, you won’t need to worry about data loss.
 But if you do want to back up emails and other data from your Gmail account, you should consider a few points.

 Deleting your entire Google account – including the Gmail email address

 It goes without saying that you can delete your Google account and all its services any time you wish.
 This automatically deletes Gmail.
 But this decision shouldn’t be taken lightly since you will lose access to all Google services.
 Moreover, you won’t be able to access your data in the Google Cloud.
 Deleting your Google account will also affect some paid functions.
 Music, movies or games you have purchased from Google Play will no longer be usable after deleting the account.